tornqvist/yeet/README.md

 ### Async components
-Components can yield any value but if you yield a Promise yeet will await the promise before continue rendering.
+Components can yield any value but if you yield a Promise yeet will await the promise before it continues to render.
 On the server, rendering is asynchronous by design, this means that all promises are resolved as the component renders.
 Rendering in the browser behaves a little differently.
 While awaiting a promise nothing will be rendered in place of the component.
 Once all yielded promises